Let There Be Praise

 Around the World in Music

 In the early days, the show was enjoyed only by those in the immediate area, but with the rise of the Internet, Quick found himself blessed with a much larger audience.
 He was able to promote his show not only across Canada, but around the world.
-Steef Klepke created a website for Quick (salvos.com/tomquick), which was eventually picked up by Pieter Van Horssen in Amsterdam.
-Van Horssen has recorded every broadcast for the past 15 years, and they are now available on John Bannister’s website in Australia (salvoaudio.com) and Stuart Hall’s site in the United Kingdom (citadelpromotions.co.uk).
+Steef Klepke created a website for Quick (salvos.com/tomquick), which was eventually picked up by Pieter van Horssen in Amsterdam.
+He has recorded every broadcast for the past 15 years and they are now available on John Bannister’s website in Australia (salvoaudio.com) and part of the Fortress Radio schedule in the United Kingdom (https://www.fortressradio.online/).

 Quick has had a longstanding association with the local Christian radio station, FaithFM 93.7, stretching back 17 years.
 A decade ago, the president of FaithFM told Quick that if there were ever an opportunity for the Christian channel to take on the show, he would be interested.
 About six years ago, Quick took him up on his offer, and Let There Be Praise became a monthly Wednesday program.
 Since then, Quick has spent many hours in the studio, usually broadcasting live with the help of his wife, a volunteer timekeeper and the guest host, who provides a couple of short devotionals and introduces music or talks about music groups and composers who are featured on the show.